U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 A landmark season

-At that point, Alice McKennis was still getting better at ski racing.
+At that point, in May 2018, Alice McKennis was still getting better at ski racing.
 At age 28, she had had one of the best seasons of her career.

 At the downhill in PyeongChang, South Korea, amid the media hoopla of what would be Lindsey Vonn’s final Olympic medal, McKennis quietly notched a big result — fifth place.